Closing the Nutritional Care Gap in Cancer Treatment

 Our Call to Action: Close the nutritional care gap

-As outlined in our EU Call to Action 2024-2029 and in the wake of the European Parliament resolution on the report “Strengthening Europe in the fight against cancer”, Danone urges EU policymakers to revise Europe’s Beating Cancer Plan to fully acknowledge the role of nutritional support, and medical nutrition in particular, in treatments.
+As outlined in our EU Call to Action 2024-2029 and in the wake of the European Parliament resolution on the report “Strengthening Europe in the fight against cancer”, Danone urges EU policymakers to revise Europe’s Beating Cancer Plan to fully acknowledge the role of nutritional support, and medical nutrition in particular, in treatments:

 Danone urges EU policymakers to revise Europe’s Beating Cancer Plan to fully acknowledge the role of nutritional support, and medical nutrition in particular, in treatments: